Summer is almost upon us, and everyone in the UK will be hoping to make the most of the sunshine and head away for a well-deserved break.

 This is a law not only during the summer but at all times of the year.

-But the reason we've included this in is that when travelling long distances, many people use their mobile phone as a sat nav to get them to their destination.
+But the reason we've included this is that when travelling long distances, many people use their mobile phone as a sat nav to get them to their destination.

 You should ensure that you set the destination before you begin your journey and do not become distracted by any messages or notifications that come through on your screen while using the system.